confidential-computing/governance/TAC/Meetings/2023/2023-09-07/CCC_TAC_Minutes_2023-09-07.md

 * Samuel Ortiz (Rivos) joins the proposal as an additional maintainer and sponsor.
 * https://github.com/intel/rust-spdm
-* Want to know how this project promotes confidential computing.
+* Discussion ensues about how this project promotes confidential computing and whether/how it fits the charter.
+* Quorum was lost and a vote will move to email or be scheduled for next session.

 **web page updates; mentors**